-Wednesday, September 12 @ 7PM
+Wednesday, September 25 @ 7PM

-Tuesday, November 27 @ 7PM
+Tuesday, November 19 @ 7PM

 Gun Violence Vigil & Forum

-Wednesday, December 12 @ 7PM
+Wednesday, December 18 @ 7PM

 with Rep. David Linsky

-Wednesday, January 23 @ 7PM
+Wednesday, January 22 @ 7PM

-Return of the Repressed:
+Trauma & Mental Health: Return of the Repressed

 with Rev. Dr. John Weagraff

 ity of those factors creates an opening for both understanding and compassion.
-The Rev. Dr. John Weagraff and colleagues from Children’s Charter will explore the intersection and interaction of trauma, mental health and substance abuse.
+The Rev. Dr. John Weagraff and colleagues from Children’s Charter will explore the intersection and interaction of trauma, mental health and substance misuse.